U.S. coronavirus relief bill complicated by top Republicans testing positive

 Although Trump has urged a deal publicly, it is unclear how involved he will be behind the scenes while he is ill.
 There have long been varying degrees of enthusiasm for more coronavirus spending within his own administration, and it is uncertain which faction may dominate while he is hospitalized.

-Mnuchin has appeared more bullish about an agreement than White House Chief of Staff Mark Meadows, a conservative former U.S. representative who generally opposed deficit spending.
+Mnuchin has appeared more bullish about an agreement than White House Chief of Staff Mark Meadows, a hard-line conservative former U.S. representative who generally opposed deficit spending and was known more for undercutting legislative deals than making them.

+But Meadows, who has been working with Trump at the hospital, told Fox News on Monday that Trump is committed to getting a new coronavirus deal done.
+“I do think that there is the potential for a deal as long as politics do not get in the way again,” Meadows said.

 Familiar hurdles to agreement remain.
 In a letter to her fellow Democrats on Friday, Pelosi outlined disputed areas with Mnuchin, including aid to state and local governments, unemployment insurance, provisions on testing and tracing, and Democratic demands for a child tax credit.